gzhen27/core-data-practices/README.md

 # hit-list
-A iOS app mainly focus on Core Data.
+A iOS app mainly focus on the basics that how to use Core Data.